Notebook scandal

 Several businessmen named in the notebooks were detained, and then confessed such payments to turn state's evidence.
 According to their testimonies, the Kirchners extorted them into paying bribes.
 José López, a politician detained a couple of years before, agreed to confess to the judge his role in it.
+It is thought that bureaucrats from the Ministry of Planning extorted bribes, at least in part, in order to finance political campaigns.

 As an Argentine Senator, Cristina Fernández de Kirchner has parliamentary immunity, which protects her from arrest and search and seizure operations unless the Argentine Senate agrees to it.
 Judge Bonadio asked the Senate for such a search at Fernández de Kirchner's houses, but most senators of the Justicialist Party stayed outside so that the voting failed for lack of quorum.
 A large demonstration outside the Congress was followed by a new vote, that agreed to the search.
 The search did not find any money, but found the remains of a bank vault and a stolen car.

 Notebooks

 Óscar Centeno was the driver of Roberto Baratta, an official of the Ministry of Federal Planning, Public Investment and Services, under minister Julio de Vido, during the presidency of Néstor Kirchner (2003–2007) and Cristina Fernández de Kirchner (2007–2015).
 He filled several notebooks with details of places and hours of several trips he made to transport bags of cash.
 Those bags would have been provided to the national government by businessmen benefited with large contracts.
 The notebooks cover the 2005–2015 period.
 All the briberies mentioned in the notebooks amount to US$53 million, but the investigators consider that the actual operations may be closer to US$160 million.

 Hilda Horovitz, the former wife of Centeno, was interviewed by the Noticias magazine.
 She explained that her husband wrote the notebooks for a potential extortion of Baratta, in case he may eventually try to fire him.
 She mentioned that Centeno had a fluent relation with Néstor Kirchner, and saw Cristina Kirchner in a less frequent manner.

 The notebooks came to light thanks to a secret informant that provided them to the newspaper La Nación.
 Journalist Diego Cabot investigated them, but refused to run a scoop, gave photocopies of the notebooks to the judiciary, and returned the notebooks.
 As of August 2018, the identity of the informant and the current location of the original notebooks has not been disclosed.